-This web page is composed to satisfy an assignment for a class on educational technology.
+This web page was composed to satisfy an assignment for a class on educational technology.
 This page adheres to the basic principles for universal design, has been WAVE tested and satisfies W3C Web Accessibility Initiative priority 1 guidelines.
 It briefly covers the following topics:

 - What is web accessibility?